Skip to main content

 EOF

-1. Create the an ArgoCD Application to be deployed to our Dev cluster:
+1. Create an ArgoCD Application to be deployed to our Dev cluster:

 cat <<EOF> argocd-apps/aks-store/aks-store-argocd-app.yaml